Sleeping Behind the Wheel Injury Attorneys

 Phillips Law Group has seen many tragedies caused by Arizona drivers to sleeping behind the wheel.
 Many people believe that fatigued driving only relates to truck drivers and those who are forced to drive for long periods of time.
 On the contrary, however, sleeping behind the wheel is a common occurrence.
 The NHTSA approximates that 100,000 crashes due to sleeping behind the wheel are reported to the police each year.

 If you or a loved one has been injured in an auto accident due to anothers drowsy driving, you may be entitled to compensation for your losses.
-At Phillips Law Group, we work tirelessly to achieve the maximum compensation possible.
+At Phillips Law Group, an accident lawyer from our firm can work tirelessly to achieve the maximum compensation possible.
 Our team of motor vehicle collision attorneys is prepared to take on your case today.

 Complete a Free Case Review on this page to learn more.